Stetsed/NVIDIA-Single-GPU-Passthrough/README.md

 # NVIDIA-Single-GPU-Passthrough
-Hello everybody, this is Stetsed again.
-I decided to hop back into this community and update this with everything I have learned which... is alot and I have been able to refine the setup quite alot.
-So I will be showing the new way which let's you use libvirt(Which lets you use virtual-machine-manager GUI) and as such is much easier to manage.
+Hello everybody, me again.
+I have recently been fiddling around alot more with virtual machines because I was bored so I decided to remake this guide again because I see that it doesn't cover everything and as I recently decided to improve my setup to be more efficient I decided to update this guide aswell.
+Please note that this guide might not be 100% accurate so please only use this if you do have some experience, but you don't need to be an expert.
+And also an improved version of the start.sh script as I have made changes to it.

 With this guide I am assuming:
 1. You have root acces.
 2. You have setup a virtual machine with the virt-manager choosing Q35 and OVMF.

 # Step 1
-Ok let's begin.
-To begin with we are gonna enable IOMMU which depending on your boot-loader may the diffrent.
-Grub:
+Firstly we have to enable IOMMU on the machine, I have used GRUB and Systemd-boot so I will show methods for those but if you use the internet you should be able to find relativley quickly what to do.

+GRUB:

 1. Sudo nano /etc/default/grub
 2. Go to "Grub_cmdline_linux_default", and then somewhere here, enable IOMMU by typing intel_iommu=on, or if your on AMD do amd_iommu=on.
-3. Now regenerate the grub.cfg file with, grub-mkconfig -o /boot/grub/grub.cfg Systemd-boot
+3. Now regenerate the grub.cfg file with, grub-mkconfig -o /boot/grub/grub.cfg

+Systemd-boot
 1. sudo nano /boot/loader/entries/(entry for your loader)
-2. find "Options"
+2. Find the line which says "Options"
-3. Add intel_iommu=on or amd_iommu=on at the end of this line.
+3. Add either intel_iommu=on if you are on an intel CPU or amd_iommu=on if you are on a AMD CPU.

 # Step 2
 1. After doing this run the shell script in this repo called "IOMMU.sh"